PeerBlind/PKAI/README.md

 # Usage
  TO use PKAI Artifact:
-   - install packages and dependencies (see requirements.txt and package.json)
+   - install packages and dependencies (see requirements.txt, package-lock.json and, package.json)
    - enter your API key in .env file.
    - run the main page (Chatbot.py) using streamlit command: "streamlit run Chatbot.py"